doonfrs/php-metal/README.md

 It allows developers to build dynamic HTML structures in PHP with a clean and intuitive syntax.

 ## 🌟 Please Star the Repo!
-If you find this plugin helpful, please consider starring the repository ⭐!
-Your support helps others discover this tool and motivates further improvements.
+If you find this package helpful, please consider starring the repository ⭐!
+Your support helps others discover it and motivates further improvements.

 ## Key Features